 Finding Great Mosel Wines by Vintage

 The second layer of finding great quality in the Mosel is knowing, and respecting, vintage variation.
-Very simply, cool climate wine growing regions like the Mosel Valley tend to be more susceptible variable weather conditions.
+Very simply, cool climate wine growing regions like the Mosel Valley tend to be more susceptible to variable weather conditions.
 It’s possible that great producers will still make great wines on less favorable vintages, but bulk/value wines usually suffer.
-As a general rule, great vintages (like 2015) offer amazing wines at all price points whereas, less-awesome vintages (like 2016) require some buying finesse.
+As a general rule, great vintages (like 2015) offer amazing wines at all price points, whereas less-awesome vintages (like 2016) require some buying finesse.

 |2016||7+||Tough vintage.
 Lots of rain and insect problems.|